 Our work here brings a new perspective to this typical experimental pipeline.
 Instead of seeking significance across each of a palette of specific metrics, we propose that researchers employ a single metric, namely the one that best suits the task and community of users that they wish to serve.
 That is, we argue that a single appropriate metric be reported, matching the user model that best fits that community's anticipated aggregate search behavior.
 Then, rather than adding further hedging metrics to their evaluations, we propose that researchers employ innate SERP versus SERP relationships to support their claims in regard to generality.
 We define exactly what is meant by that shortly; for now, we summarize the idea as being a relationship between two SERPs that can in some cases result in their relative score orderings being known for {\emph{any and every effectiveness metric}} when evaluated to some given depth limit of~$k$.

-That is, as a system-vs-system corroboration tool, we seek out SERP relativities that must be valid for {\emph{all reasonable metrics}}.
-Such pairings are, for typical values of $k$, surprisingly frequent; and when they arise they provide certainty that the relative system orderings observed using the metric of choice would also be detected by other metrics.
+That is, as a system-vs-system corroboration tool, we seek out pairwise SERP relativities that must be valid for {\emph{all reasonable metrics}}.
+Such pairings are, for typical values of $k$, surprisingly frequent; and when they arise consistently across a set of topics they provide an indication that the relative system orderings observed using the metric of choice would also be likely to be detected by other metrics.
 This ``universal hedge'' role then allows the primary metric to be chosen on a principled basis to suit the community of users that is being modeled, without multiple other metrics being required as part of the presentation.
 Given that context, the path through this paper considers the following research questions:

 {\bf{RQ1}} Are there fundamental relationships between SERPs that can allow the ordering of the effectiveness scores of two SERPs to be known independently of the actual effectiveness metric used?

 {\bf{RQ2}} Do such relationships, if they exist, occur sufficiently frequently as to be informative?